More productivity means doing more. Right?

 Great collaborative teams form goals together and pursue those relentlessly.

-Here at ClickUp, our success and marketing teams have weekly scorecards that list the goals that we’re working on for that week.
+Here at ClickUp, our success and marketing teams have weekly scorecards that list the short term goals that we’re working on for that week.
 Those weekly metrics usually involve:

 - Larger goals that we’re pursuing that build to a whole.
 This helps us hold each other accountable.